Thisizeru/EPL_Analysis_Project/EPL_21-23_PROJECT/README.md

 ## 🧰Tools & Technologies Used
 -- **Python:** Data cleaning,Analzying and little Visualization(Pandas,Matplotlib)
--- **Postgres:** Querying data for deeper analysis and addition of vital columns -- **Power-BI:** Dashboard creation for Data visualizations of key analysis -- **PARQUET/CSV:** Data source format
+-- **Postgres:** Data Query for deeper analysis and addition of a vital column -- **Power-BI:** Dashboard creation for Data visualizations of key analysis -- **PARQUET/CSV:** Data source format